mockery/mockery/README.markdown

 convention to use for readability.
 All subsequent arguments remain unchanged from previous examples.

+If the given class does not exist, you must define and include it beforehand or a
+\Mockery\Exception will be thrown.

     $mock = \Mockery::mock('MyNamespace\MyClass[foo,bar]');

 The syntax above tells Mockery to partially mock the MyNamespace\MyClass class,